google/ads-api-report-fetcher/py/airflow_gaarf/README.md

 ## Setup
 ### Connections

-Template pipeline expectes two type of connections - go to *Admin - Connections*, add new connection (type *Generic*) and in *Extra* add the values specified below:
+Template pipeline expects two type of connections - go to *Admin - Connections*, add new connection (type *Generic*) and in *Extra* add the values specified below:

 * `google_ads_default`